-- 38. David faces Goliath with only a stone in a 3ft sling, which he whirls above his head at 4 revolutions per second.
-They stand 20ft apart. - (a) At what t-values must David release the stone in his sling in order to hit Goliath? - (b) What is the speed at which the stone is travelling when released? - (c) Assume David releases the stone from a height of 6ft and Goliath's forehead is 9ft above the ground.
-What angle of elevation must David apply to the stone to hit Goliath's head?
+- 38. David faces Goliath with only a stone in a 3 ft sling, which he whirls above his head at 4 revolutions per second.
+They stand 20 ft apart. - (a) At what t-values must David release the stone in his sling in order to hit Goliath? - (b) What is the speed at which the stone is traveling when released? - (c) Assume David releases the stone from a height of 6ft and Goliath's forehead is 9 ft above the ground.
+What angle of elevation must David apply to the stone to hit Goliath's head? - 40.
+A baseball player hits a ball at 100 mph, with an initial height of 3 ft and an angle of elevation of 20° , at Boston's Fenway Park.
+The ball flies towards the famed "Green Monster," a wall 37 ft high located 310 ft from home plate. - (a) Show that as hit, the ball hits the wall. - (b) Show that if the angle of elevation is 21° , the ball clears the Green Monster. - 39.
+A hunter aims at a deer which is 40 yards away.
+Her crossbow is at a height of 5 ft, and she aims for a spot on the deer 4 ft above the ground.
+The crossbow fires her arrows at 300 ft/s. - (a) At what angle of elevation should she hold the crossbow to hit her target? - (b) If the deer is moving perpendicularly to her line of sight at a rate of 20 mph, by approximately how much should she lead the deer in order to hit it in the desired location?
+(How far ahead of the deer should she aim?)

-- 39. A hunter aims at a deer which is 40 yards away.
-Her crossbow is at a height of 5ft, and she aims for a spot on the deer 4ft above the ground.
-The crossbow fires her arrows at 300ft/s. - (a) At what angle of elevation should she hold the crossbow to hit her target? - (b) If the deer is moving perpendicularly to her line of sight at a rate of 20mph, by approximately how much should she lead the deer in order to hit it in the desired location? - 40.
-A baseball player hits a ball at 100mph, with an initial height of 3ft and an angle of elevation of 20°, at Boston's Fenway Park.
-The ball flies towards the famed "Green Monster," a wall 37ft high located 310ft from home plate. - (a) Show that as hit, the ball hits the wall. - (b) Show that if the angle of elevation is 21°, the ball clears the Green Monster. - 41.
-A Cessna flies at 1000ft at 150mph and drops a box of supplies to the professor (and his wife) on an island.
+- 41. A Cessna flies at 1000 ft at 150 mph and drops a box of supplies to the professor (and his wife) on an island.
 Ignoring wind resistance, how far horizontally will the supplies travel before they land? - 42.
-A football quarterback throws a pass from a height of 6ft, intending to hit his receiver 20yds away at a height of 5ft. - (a) If the ball is thrown at a rate of 50mph, what angle of elevation is needed to hit his intended target? - (b) If the ball is thrown at with an angle of elevation of 8°, what initial ball speed is needed to hit his target?
+A football quarterback throws a pass from a height of 6 ft, intending to hit his receiver 20 yds away at a height of 5 ft. - (a) If the ball is thrown at a rate of 50mph, what angle of elevation is needed to hit his intended target? - (b) If the ball is thrown at with an angle of elevation of 8° , what initial ball speed is needed to hit his target?